Tax refunds are rolling in. With Americans getting on average more than $3,000 back this year. (Source.)

 I personally am not a fan of big returns.
 I want to keep my money from my paycheck each month.
 Not give the government an interest-free loan.
 (Because they would charge YOU 4-7 % interest on a federal student loan!)

 But if you are getting money back, why not be smart about where it goes.

 1. Set up your starter emergency fund.

-If you have not started an emergency fund you can use your tax refund to either start your emergency find her beef at that emergency fund before you start paying off debt.
+If you have not started an emergency fund you can use your tax refund to either start your emergency find or beef up that emergency fund before you start paying off debt.